Matthizzone/Interactive-Lab-Hub/Lab 5/README.md

 **\*\*\*Try each of the following four examples in the `openCV-examples`, include screenshots of your use and write about one design for each example that might work based on the individual benefits to each algorithm.\*\*\***

 ![alt text](https://github.com/Matthizzone/Interactive-Lab-Hub/blob/Fall2021/Lab%205/contours_01.png)
+Automatically generate a coloring book from a photograph album.
+By using edge detection, can simplify images to just an outline, which can be used to make any image into a coloring book image.

 ![alt text](https://github.com/Matthizzone/Interactive-Lab-Hub/blob/Fall2021/Lab%205/face_detect_01.png)
+face detection bathroom mirror: when a face is detected, the sprays the preferred scent of the user in the bathroom.

 ![alt text](https://github.com/Matthizzone/Interactive-Lab-Hub/blob/Fall2021/Lab%205/obj_detect_01.png)
+Desk clutter meter: keep track of how many objects are on the desk to minitor how stressed the user is over time.

 ![alt text](https://github.com/Matthizzone/Interactive-Lab-Hub/blob/Fall2021/Lab%205/tracking_01.png)
+"Invisible Ink": tracks what you write as you pretend to write it on a piece of paper with an unclicked pen.

 #### MediaPipe